Kuwait Holds Parliamentary Election Under Shadow Of Virus - UrduPoint

 Kuwait Holds Parliamentary Election Under Shadow Of Virus

-Kuwait City, Dec 5 (UrduPoint / Pakistan Point News - 5th Dec, 2020 ) :Kuwaitis hoping for reform went to the polls on Saturday in a parliamentary election overshadowed by Covid-19, with facilities laid on for citizens infected with the disease to vote in special polling stations.
+Kuwait City, Dec 5 (UrduPoint / Pakistan Point News - 5th Dec, 2020 ) :Kuwaitis hoping for reform went to the polls on Saturday in a parliamentary election overshadowed by Covid-19, with facilities laid on so citizens infected with the disease could vote in special polling stations.

 The oil-rich emirate has enforced some of the strictest regulations in the Gulf to combat the spread of the virus, imposing a months-long lockdown earlier this year.

-While some of those curbs have been eased, over-the-top campaign events that traditionally draw thousands for lavish banquets were absent from this year's election, while masks remain mandatory and temperature checks are routine when venturing outdoors.
+While some of those curbs have been eased, over-the-top campaign events that traditionally draw thousands for lavish banquets were absent from this year's election, while masks remain mandatory outdoors and temperature checks routine.

-Infected people or those under mandatory quarantine are usually confined to home, with electronic wristbands monitoring their movements.
+Infected people or those under enforced quarantine are usually confined to home, with electronic wristbands monitoring their movements.

-But in an effort to respect their right to vote, authorities designated five polling stations -- one in each electoral district -- for them to cast their ballots, among the 102 across the country.
+But in an effort to respect their right to vote, authorities designated five polling stations -- one in each electoral district -- for them to cast their ballots.

-And on Saturday authorities set up security barriers around the polling stations to prevent gatherings, with designated lanes for entry and exit.
+On Saturday, authorities set up security barriers around the country's 102 polling stations to prevent gatherings, with designated lanes for entry and exit.

 Mask-clad voters, who were also forced to wear gloves, were subject to temperature checks before entering the facilities where election officials stood behind glass barriers.